Dennis14e/raspberry-wifi-conf/README.md

 ```
 # run iw to detect if you have a rtl871xdrv or nl80211 driver
-$iw list
+$ iw list
 ```

 If the above says `nl80211 not found.` it means you are running the `rtl871xdrv` driver and probably need to update the `hostapd` binary as follows:
 ```
-$cd raspberry-wifi-conf
+$ cd raspberry-wifi-conf
-$sudo mv /usr/sbin/hostapd /usr/sbin/hostapd.OLD
+$ sudo mv /usr/sbin/hostapd /usr/sbin/hostapd.OLD
-$sudo mv assets/bin/hostapd.rtl871xdrv /usr/sbin/hostapd
+$ sudo mv assets/bin/hostapd.rtl871xdrv /usr/sbin/hostapd
-$sudo chmod 755 /usr/sbin/hostapd
+$ sudo chmod 755 /usr/sbin/hostapd
 ```

 Note that the `wifi_driver_type` config variable is defaulted to the `nl80211` driver.
 However, if `iw list` fails on the app startup, it will automatically set the driver type of `rtl871xdrv`.
 Remember that even though you do not need to update the config / default value - you will need to use the updated `hostapd` binary bundled with this app.

 #### `dhcpcd`

 Latest versions of raspbian use dhcpcd to manage network interfaces, since we are running our own dhcp server, if you have dhcpcd installed - make sure you deny the wifi interface as described in the installation section.

 TODO: Handle this automatically.